cjhanks/libSimpleCGI/README.md

   # To build the examples
   $> scons --examples

+  # To build the WSGI library and associated examples.
+  $> scons --wsgi

   # Modes:
   #   release: Generic binary which is portable independent of
   #            CPU architecture [DEFAULT]